Written by Hazel Secco, CFP®, CDFA®

 As you climb the Disney ladder, equity awards are often a substantial part of your compensation.
 If you ignore this benefit or let it run on autopilot, you might be leaving money on the table.

 Disney tends to award equity in the form of restricted stock units (RSUs) and performance-based awards.
-If you’re managing either (or both), here are a few tips:
+If you’re managing either (or both), here are a few tips.

-- RSUs often vest over three years, usually about a third each year, with smaller amounts vesting along the way.
+- When you receive your Disney shares affects both cash flow and taxes.
+RSUs often vest over three years, usually about a third each year, with smaller amounts vesting along the way.

 - Performance-based awards, which are common at more senior levels, typically vest after a three-year performance period and depend on company results.

-- Treat each vest like a cash bonus that happens to show up in stock.
+Treat each vest like a cash bonus that happens to show up in stock.
 Decide ahead of time how much you’ll sell at vest, so your portfolio doesn’t become too concentrated in Disney stock.

-- Be intentional with what you do after you sell.
+Be intentional with what you do after you sell.
 Consider reinvesting the proceeds into a diversified portfolio or using them to fund other financial priorities.

 Senior leaders may also receive stock options or be eligible to participate in Disney’s Employee Stock Purchase Plan (ESPP).
 Both allow you to buy company stock at a discount, which can be valuable, but beware of Home Stock Syndrome™.
 While holding Disney stock may feel safe because it’s familiar, tying too much of your net worth to one company can potentially put your future at risk.